sukhmancs/TextWizards/README.md

 [Link to any relevant documentation, articles, or resources]

 📋 License:
-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the MIT License - see the [MIT License](./LICENSE) file for details.